Romee Strijd Poses In Bathtub Wearing Nothing But Bubbles

 While Strijd is back in New York City now, she’s been on quite the adventure lately.
 On July 21, she shared a snap of herself at the Amsterdam airport, en route back to New York.

-Before that, however, Strijd spent a few days in Paris, France — and she made sure to bring her followers with her by sharing plenty of snaps from her time in the French city, and even put together a vlog for her fans who wanted even more glimpses into her life.
+Before that, however, Strijd spent a few days in Paris, France; she made sure to bring her followers with her by sharing plenty of snaps from her time in the French city, and even put together a vlog for her fans who wanted even more glimpses into her life.

 Strijd rocked countless outfits by legendary brand Christian Dior, and embodied Parisian chic in all her snaps from France.

-Strijd hasn’t indicated how long she’s back in New York City for, and if she has another international trip in the works.
+Strijd hasn’t indicated how long she’s back in New York City for, or if she has another international trip in the works.
 Fans will have to stay tuned to her Instagram page to see where she goes next — and what kind of gorgeous outfits she rocks while she’s there.